PaperMC/docs/docs/paper/admin/misc/faq.md

 ---
 slug: /faq
 description: Questions frequently asked by our community, answered by us!
+targetVersion: 1.21
 ---

 # Frequently Asked Questions

 ## Unsupported Java detected, what do I do?!

 Unsupported, early-access, or internal versions of Java are often missing features, have known issues or be straight up broken.
 As such, we cannot provide support for servers running such versions.
 You should install a supported version of Java as explained [here](/misc/java-install).